LiymLab/LiymLab.github.io/_posts/test.md

 layout: post
 group: news
 ---
-Honoured and priviledged to be awarded this prestigious grant from the Dept. of Biotechnology, india.
+Honoured and priviledged to be awarded this prestigious grant from the Dept. of Biotechnology, India.

 <blockquote cite="http://dbtindia.gov.in/schemes-programmes/building-capacities/awards/innovative-young-bio-technologist-award-iyba"
 The Innovative Young Biotechnologist Award (IYBA), initiated in 2005, is a career-oriented award to